rticommunity/rticonnextdds-connector-js/docs/connector.rst

 Closing a Connector
 ~~~~~~~~~~~~~~~~~~~

-To destroy all the DDS entities that belong to a *Connector* previously
+To destroy all the DDS entities that belong to a previously created *Connector*,
-created, call :meth:`Connector.close()`:
+call :meth:`Connector.close()`:

 .. code-block:: javascript